 Research project team: Cristian Matti, Irene Vivas Lalinde, Julia Panny and Balnca Juan Agulló

-The tools are presented in a simple and visual approach with the purpose of supporting practitioners’ every-day work on climate change, transition and system innovation.
+The tools are presented in a simple and visual approach to support practitioners’ everyday work on climate change, transition and system innovation.

 Download the Visual toolbox here

 |De Vicente Lopez, Javier and Matti, Cristian (2016).
 Visual toolbox for system innovation.
 A resource book for practitioners to map, analyse and facilitate sustainability transitions.
 Transition Hub Series.
 EIT Climate KIC, Brussels 2016.
 ISBN 978-2-9601874-1-0|